ESTHER-OLA/form-assgn/README.md

 (https://stackoverflow.com/questions/52572821/how-to-make-both-up-down-arrow-in-select-input-field-in-css)

-This helpes me while I was brainstorming on how to set a wrapped fieldset element and how to have up and down arrow select input field.
+This helped me while I was brainstorming on how to set a wrapped fieldset element and how to have up and down arrow select input field.

 ### Author